Nano-Core/Nano.Templates/README.md

 If you haven't familiarized yourself with Nano yet, [read here](https://github.com/Nano-Core/Nano.Library/blob/master/README.md).

 Next, it's recommended to begin your journey here, by inspecting the relevant template, and getting it up and running, locally on your machine.
-This should be straight forward, and a step-by-step guide is provided for each of the included application templates:
+This should be straight forward, and a step-by-step guide is provided for each of the included application templates.

 ***